kibet-gilbert/kibet-gilbert.github.io/_pages/about.md

 I have been privileged to work on **viral** (SARs-CoV-2, MERS, Influenza A, Hepatitis E) and **bacterial WGS**, **wastewater (shotgun metagenomic)** and **10X single-cell** NGS data.

+Other than that I am a humanist and I live by these values: Respectful, Responsible and Responsive.

 ---

 # _My Area of Expertise_.